 /hotpatch (Create Hotpatchable Image)

-When /hotpatch is used in a compilation, the compiler ensures that first instruction of each function is two bytes, which is required for hot patching.
+When /hotpatch is used in a compilation, the compiler ensures that first instruction of each function is at least two bytes, which is required for hot patching.

-After compiling with /hotpatch, you must link with, which completes the preparation for making an image hotpatchable.
-When you compile and link an image with a single invocation of cl.exe, /hotpatch implies /functionpadmin.
+To complete the preparation for making an image hotpatchable, after you use /hotpatch to compile, you must use /FUNCTIONPADMIN (Create Hotpatchable Image) to link.
+When you compile and link an image by using one invocation of cl.exe, /hotpatch implies /functionpadmin.

 To set this compiler option in the Visual Studio development environment